HEAT PUMP

 We see in this case and with the approximations of the values of COP (depends on the manufacturer), that the gas boiler consumes in absolute a little less than the heat pump.

-However, it uses fossil fuels, which are by definition exhaustible, whereas the heat pump uses air, which is renewable.
+However, it uses a fossil energy which is by definition exhaustible, whereas the heat pump uses in part air which is renewable.

-Let's assume that the electricity from the heat pump is produced in a gas turbine power plant, then in the end almost as much gas is burned on the heat pump side to produce the electricity, as on the gas boiler side to play the role of fuel in the boiler.
+Let's say that the electricity from the heat pump is produced in a power plant with a gas turbine, then in the end almost as much gas is burned on the side of the heat pump to produce the electricity as on the side of the gas boiler to play the role of fuel in the boiler.

-It's just a question of shifting the frame of reference: for the boiler, everything is done on site, whereas for the heat pump, part of the energy transformation is done externally and isn't really addressed.
+It's just a question of the reference frame: for the boiler, everything is done on site, whereas for the heat pump, part of the energy transformation is done externally and is not really addressed.

 These articles may also arouse your curiosity: